p2irc/deepplantphenomics/docs/Model-Options.md

 set_weight_initializer()
 ```

 Set the weight initialization scheme for convolutional and fully connected layers.
-Default is `'xavier'`, other option is `'normal'`.
+Default is `'normal'`, other option is `'xavier'`.
+Note that you may experience gradient problems with relu activations and xavier initialization.

 ```
 set_problem_type()